harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

     Then, when running the workflow, specify the cannon executor with `-e cannon` instead of `-e slurm`.

     If you are not on the Harvard Cannon cluster, stick with the generic SLURM plugin.
-You will just need to directly specify the partitions for each rule in the config file ([see below](#specifying-resources-for-each-rule)).
+You will just need to explicitly specify the partitions for each rule in the config file ([see below](#specifying-resources-for-each-rule)).

 ### Downloading the cactus-snakemake pipeline